pyepics/pyepics/doc/overview.rst

 reasonably stable and ready to use in production code.
 Features are being added slowly, and testing is integrated into development so that the chance of introducing bugs into existing codes is minimized.
-The package is targeted and tested to work on all supported versions of Python, currently Python 3.9 and higher.
+The package is targeted and tested to work on all supported versions of Python.